lexxai/usefull-scripts/README.md

 # usefull-scripts
-My scripts fot some task
+My scripts for some task